Coven’s Jinx Dawson on 50 Years of Witchcraft Destroys Minds & Reaps Souls

 Record companies wanted me to be a blond Cher, and I was not into the money.
 I am just trying to make good, scary music and stories, stories of witchcraft and the occult.
 That was my main thing, I would get a record deal and they would make me change the material.
 My path was meant for information, and I am very pleased.

-Here are 10 bands whose love of Lucifer feels wholly genuine.
+Here are 10 bands whose love of Satan feels wholly genuine.